NeelBhatt/Docs-1/aspnet/aspnetcore/fundamentals/hosting.md

        .UseEnvironment("Development")
    ````

+> [!NOTE]
-Note: By default, the environment is read from the `ASPNETCORE_ENVIRONMENT` environment variable.
+> By default, the environment is read from the `ASPNETCORE_ENVIRONMENT` environment variable.
 When using Visual Studio, environment variables may be set in the *launchSettings.json* file.

 Server URLs `string`
    Key: `urls`.
 Set to a semicolon (;) separated list of URL prefixes to which the server should respond.
 For example, "[http://localhost:123](http://localhost:123)".
 The domain/host name can be replaced with "*" to indicate the server should listen to requests on any IP address or host using the specified port and protocol (for example, "[http://](http://)*:5000" or "https://*:5001").
 The protocol ("[http://](http://)" or "[https://](https://)") must be included with each URL.
 The prefixes are interpreted by the configured server; supported formats will vary between servers.